darshh0611/Educity/README.md

 ![Preview](https://imgur.com/GR1EBrb)

-This is a personal project showcasing a single-page website for Bright Dusk University.
-The website features detailed information about the university's aims, programs, and much more, all built using React.js.
+This is a personal project showcasing a single-page website for Educity University.
+The website features detailed information about the university's aims, programs, and more, all built using React.js.

 ### Features